DPDK/dpdk/doc/guides/nics/pcap_ring.rst

 ========================================

-In addition to Poll Mode Drivers (PMDs) for physical and virtual hardware, the DPDK also includes two pure-software PMDs.
-These two drivers are:
+In addition to Poll Mode Drivers (PMDs) for physical and virtual hardware, the DPDK also includes pure-software PMDs, two of these drivers are:

 *   A libpcap -based PMD (librte_pmd_pcap) that reads and writes packets using libpcap,
     - both from files on disk, as well as from physical NIC devices using standard Linux kernel drivers.